-|Opening date||1 November|
+|Opening date||1 July|

 Originally established in 2012 to celebrate the 20 years of formalised support at the University of Otago for students with impairments, the scholarships were renamed in 2014 to honour the memory of Donna-Rose McKay, the former Head of Disability Information and Support and a leader in disability advocacy at the University from 1992 to 2013.
 The scholarships, which are made possible by the gifting of funds by Alumni and friends of the University of Otago, are offered to students who have demonstrated academic ability and who can show financial need arising from a disability.

-- be New Zealand citizens or permanent residents, or have completed Year 12 and have completed, or in the process of completing Year 13, at a New Zealand school (or an equivalent foundation level course at a New Zealand tertiary institution)
+1.2 International students who have completed Year 12 and have completed or are in the process of completing Year 13 at a New Zealand school, or an equivalent foundation level course at a New Zealand tertiary institution.

-- be studying with a significant disability of at least six months previous duration, which will have substantial financial implications for their studies
+- Be studying with a significant disability of at least six months previous duration, which will have substantial financial implications for their studies.

 Selection of recipients